fueled-by-curd/qkart-backend/README.md

 # Backend REST API for a simple e-Commerce applocation.
 ## Implemented both password and token based authentication along with unit and integration tests to maintain the application.

+Support for Cart based operations.
+Implemented both password and token-based authentication along with unit and integration tests.
+Includes request body validations for improper user registration/login requests.
+Code is written using NodeJS.

-Partially guided project done as part of Crio BootCamp who provided the frontend code.
+###### Partially guided project done as part of Crio BootCamp who provided the frontend code.